 There are also specific methods of turnover calculation for certain sectors.
 These special methods apply to banks, special financial institutions, leasing companies, factoring companies, securities agents, insurance companies and pension companies.
 The Turkish merger control regime does not, however, recognise any de minimis exceptions.

-Failing to file or closing the transaction before the Competition Board's approval can result in a turnover-based monetary fine.
+Failing to file or closing the transaction before the Board's approval can result in a turnover-based monetary fine.
 The fine is calculated according to the annual local Turkish turnover of the acquirer generated in the financial year preceding the fining decision at a rate of 0.1 per cent.
 It will be imposed on the acquiring party.
 In the case of mergers, it will apply to both merging parties.
-The monetary fine will, in any event, be no less than 31,903 lira for 2020.
-This monetary fine does not depend on whether the Turkish Competition Authority will ultimately clear the transaction.
+The monetary fine will, in any event, be no less than 34,809 lira for 2021.
+This monetary fine does not depend on whether the Authority will ultimately clear the transaction.

 Year in review

-The Competition Board's most important merger control decisions in 2019 were as follows.
+The Board's most important merger control decisions in 2020 were as follows.

-The approach of the Competition Board to market shares and concentration levels is similar to that of the European Commission, and in line with the approach spelled out in the Guidelines on the assessment of horizontal mergers under the Council Regulation on the control of concentrations between undertakings.5 The first factor discussed under the Horizontal Guidelines is that market shares above 50 per cent can be considered an indication of a dominant position, while a market share of the combined entity remaining below 20 per cent would not require further inquiry into the likelihood of harmful effects emanating from the combined entity.
-Although a brief mention of the Competition Board's approach to market shares and the Herfindahl–Hirschman Index (HHI) levels is provided, the Horizontal Guidelines' emphasis on an effects-based analysis (coordinated and uncoordinated effects) without further discussion of the criteria to be used in evaluating the presence of a dominant position indicates that the dominant position analysis still remains subject to Article 7 of Law No. 4054.
+The approach of the Board to market shares and concentration levels is similar to that of the European Commission, and in line with the approach enumerated in the Guidelines on the Assessment of Horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings.7 The first factor discussed under the Horizontal Guidelines is that market shares above 50 per cent can be considered an indication of a dominant position, while a market share of the combined entity remaining below 20 per cent would not require further inquiry into the likelihood of harmful effects resulting from the combined entity.
+Although a brief mention of the Board's approach to market shares and the Herfindahl–Hirschman Index (HHI) levels is provided, the Horizontal Guidelines' emphasis on an effects-based analysis (coordinated and uncoordinated effects) without further discussion of the criteria to be used in evaluating the presence of a dominant position indicates that the dominant position analysis still remains subject to Article 7 of Law No. 4054.
 Other than market share and concentration level considerations, the Horizontal Guidelines cover the following main topics: